 Depending upon their position in the hierarchy, all deacons, priests, and bishops are personal representations of the person of Jesus Christ.
 The word deacon in Greek actually means ‘servant’ which calls to mind Christ as the suffering servant.

 Priests act in persona Christi, in the person of Christ, as they offer the Eucharistic sacrifice.
 And bishops stand in line as the successors of those who knew Jesus more personally than anyone, the apostles themselves.
 To become part of the hierarchy is to become Jesus for others.

 Carrying on the mission that Christ entrusted to the Apostles

-Feel the Call?
+Hear the Call?

-If, in your prayer, you feel God is asking you to discern becoming a deacon or priest, we encourage you to call the parish office or complete the contact form below to discuss your vocation.
+If, in your prayer, you feel God is asking you to discern becoming a deacon or priest, we encourage you to call the church office or complete the contact form below to discuss your vocation.